 The portion of the original Yakama Nation territory ceded to the federal government in the Treaty of 1855 takes up almost a third of Washington State.
 The Ceded Area contains “usual and accustomed” places where the Treaty reserves the rights of tribal members to hunt, fish and collect plants for food, medicine and other traditional uses.

-The Southern Ceded Area includes an area spanning the Little White Salmon River drainage in Skamania County to Switzler Canyon in Benton County.
-The YKFP is concerned with the health of the watersheds and their fish populations throughout the southern ceded lands.
-View a map showing the watersheds in the YN Southern Ceded Area in Washington state, or click one of the specific subbasins, below, for more information.
+Within the Ceded Area, the Southern Territories include an area spanning the Little White Salmon River drainage in Skamania County to Switzler Canyon in Benton County.
+The YKFP is concerned with the health of the watersheds and their fish populations throughout the Southern Territories.
+View a map showing the watersheds in the YN Southern Territories in Washington state, or click one of the specific subbasins, below, for more information.